midtown-ai/glossary/glossary/n.md

 # NSP

- Pretrain a [CLS] token in BERT by performing a classification task.
+ Pretrain a [CLS] token in [BERT][BERT Model] by performing a classification task.
 Did sentence B come directly after sentence A?
 Yes or No ?
 A classification problem with softmax function on is_next and not_next (sum of probabilities = 1).

  ```
 A: Istanbul is a great city to visit
 B: I was just there
  ```

- See also [N], [BERT Model], [Softmax Function]
+ See also [N], [Softmax Function]

 # Next Word Prediction